pontsetudes/pep.enpc/README.md

 # Adding posts to the blog service
 To add an article, all you need is to create a file in the `/_posts/` folder.
 The name of the file should be like `YYYY-DD-MM-slug.md`.

-Let's focus on a partical example.
+Let's focus on a practical example.
 Create a the file `/_posts/2019-12-10-station-f.md` and paste the code below :

 ```
 ---